patrickt/configurant/README.md

 > _figurant_, noun: an actor that figures in a scene without speaking or without taking a prominent part.

-Configuring your application based on environment variables should be easy. `figurant`, a clone of Kelsey Hightower's [`envconfig`](https://github.com/kelseyhightower/envconfig), allows a user to populate a given data structure automatically by reading the environment variable specified in a given type.
+Configuring your application based on environment variables should be easy. `configurant`, a clone of Kelsey Hightower's [`envconfig`](https://github.com/kelseyhightower/envconfig), allows a user to populate a given data structure automatically by reading the environment variable specified in a given type.

 It's easier to show then tell.
 Given this code: